 Private wells: Visit the MN Department of Health for recommended steps to take in the case of flooded wells.

-The following graphs were created from the Minnesota Office of Climatology, using Past Climate Data Retrieval tools available to the public.
-According to staff at the climatology office, a general upward trend in State precipitation is seen starting in 1986.
-VLAWMO staff used the climate data tools to generate graphs to compare the span of time from 1986-2020, to 1954-1986, for a span of 34 years before and after.
+The following graphs were created from the Minnesota Office of Climatology using the publicly available Past Climate Data Retrieval tool.
+According to staff at the climatology office, an upward trend in State precipitation is seen starting in 1986.
+VLAWMO staff used the climate data tool to generate Ramsey County graphs centered on this year, starting at 1948.
+This captured 38 years before and after 1986, ending in 2024.
+Graphs can also be customized to target other timespans.

-Graphs are divided into the summer growing season (May-Sept) season and the winter (Oct-April) season.
+The following graphs are divided into the summer growing season (May-Sept) season and the winter (Oct-April) season.
 This aligns with VLAWMO's water monitoring program, which collects precipitation data along with lake quality data from May to September.
+Other data available from the tool includes temperature and drought severity.